Open menu

 2.3 Use a Web Worker to Run JavaScripts on a Background Thread

 Web workers can be used for Magento FID optimization as they are suitable means to run scripts on background threads.
-Unlike service workers which proxy your website network requests, web workers provide your application with the ability to run multiple JS executions on a parallel track.
-They are executed in a separate JavaScript environment and don’t impact the main thread.
+Unlike service workers, which proxy your website network requests, web workers provide your application with the ability to run multiple JS executions on a parallel track.
+They are executed in a separate JavaScript environment and don't impact the main thread.

-That’s said, with web workers enabled, you can delegate some work to them to unweight the main thread and reduce input delay.
+That said, with web workers enabled, you can delegate some work to them to unweight the main thread and reduce input delay.
 This model could be an excellent fit for many use cases.

-While a page is loading, the browser normally parses content from top to bottom.
+While a web page is loading, the browser normally parses content from top to bottom.
 But this process takes more time as the browser has to load JavaScript files if they are at the top of the page.

 Defer JS loading until JavaScript files need to be executed.
 In this case, the browser will fetch essential web elements (HTML, CSS) in the first instance, and then, after the process is completed, all script tags can be parsed.
 It can be handy for Magento stores that use some extensions with heavy JS, such as Mega Menu.

-You can either make code changes manually or use a Magento 2 JavaScript extension (for example, this one) that puts all JS files at the bottom automatically.
+You can either make code changes manually or use a Magento 2 JavaScript extension (for example,

 Cutting-edge technologies like HTML 5 or CSS3 have brought us new possibilities.
 They help web developers build modern web apps, and end-users get a faster and more robust overall shopping experience.